Around this time last year, we posted a series of articles considering the role of websites in selling green and ethical products.

 Because of this sustained interest, and our own engagement with this area, we thought it was worth revisiting and adding some thoughts about social media.

 In thinking about designing a green website, we looked at various examples of websites selling green and ethical products, picking out our favourites as examples.

-is the creation of a natural look and a clarity of green / ethical purpose
+The 2 central elements we identified as important to the design of any green website are the creation of a natural look and a clarity of green / ethical purpose.

-.
-We then looked in more detail at 2 main markets for green products, in order to bring a more in-depth approach to the issue.
+We then looked in more detail at two main markets for green products, in order to bring a more in-depth approach to the issue.

 3. Providing a significant amount of detail - through images and video - about what the company does (perhaps how products are made and used).

 4. Keeping design, particularly the logo, less formal and non-corporate.

 |Nigel's Eco Store uses a personalised tone in conjunction with a very user friendly online store structure.|